Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 1. ran the existing optimised model (3d_v1d) for the period 1976-01-01 to 1983-01-01, extracted the predicted groundwater levels at the historical bore locations, and compared the results to the observed groundwater levels.
 2. developed a new model (3d_v10a) which set the invert of the bund (see `model build documentation <../model_build/README.rst#lake-hawea-moraine-conceptual-model>`_) to 330 m msl and ran the new model for the period 1976-01-01 to 1983-01-01.
 We then extracted the predicted groundwater levels at the historical bore locations and compared the results to the observed groundwater levels.
-3. Extracted the lake drop scenario results (see `Scenarios documentation <../Scenarios/README.rst#lake-drop-scenario-results>`_) at the historical bore locations, matched teh results so that the time that the lake drop scenario went below the 3d_v1a bund elevation (335m) matched the time that the observed lake levels went below the historically observed limit (330m msl), and compared the results to the observed groundwater levels.
+3. extracted the lake drop scenario results (see `Scenarios documentation <../Scenarios/README.rst#lake-drop-scenario-results>`_) at the historical bore locations, matched the results so that the time that the lake drop scenario went below the 3d_v1a bund elevation (335m) matched the time that the observed lake levels went below the historically observed limit (330m msl), and compared the results to the observed groundwater levels.

 3d_v1d model results
 ----------------------